How Long Does It Take To Knock Out A Person Using Chloroform?

 Use Of Chloroform As An Anesthetic In The Past

-Chloroform was first used as an anesthetic in 1847 by an obstetrician named James Young Simpson; he actually used it as an anesthetic on two people.
+Chloroform was independently discovered by three chemists in 1831: American Samuel Guthrie, Frenchman Eugène Soubeiran, and German Justus von Liebig.
+It was first used as an anesthetic in 1847 by an obstetrician named James Young Simpson; he first tested it on himself and two colleagues.
 A few days later, it was successfully used in a dental procedure in Edinburgh with no discernible adverse effects.

-Soon, its popularity as an anesthetic soared to the point that it said that it was even used during the birth of Queen Victoria’s last two children in the 1850s.
-Its golden age, however, was short-lived, as it was gradually replaced by ether that was much safer than chloroform, and had virtually no side effects.
+Soon, its popularity as an anesthetic soared to the point that it is said that it was even used during the birth of Queen Victoria’s last two children in the 1850s.
+Its golden age, however, was short-lived, as it was gradually replaced by ether, which was considered safer but was still far from ideal — ether was highly flammable and caused nausea and airway irritation.
+Both chloroform and ether were eventually abandoned in favor of modern inhaled anesthetics such as halothane (introduced in the 1950s) and today's agents like sevoflurane and desflurane, which offer far better safety profiles.

 Chloroform Effects: What Does Chloroform Do?